Ten Skin Problems Of Pregnancy

 2) Acne.
 Acne is another skin condition that may get better or worse during pregnancy.
 Acne is, at least in part, driven by hormones, so the hormones of pregnancy can lead to more breakouts for some women, and clearer skin for others.

 4) Stretch marks.
-The fourth skin problem of pregnancy, stretch marks arise when the under layers of the skin is stretched, resulting in visible striations on the surface of the skin.
+The fourth skin problem of pregnancy, stretch marks arise when the under layers of the skin are stretched, resulting in visible striations on the surface of the skin.
 Stretch marks can be treated after the fact, but the best treatment is always prevention.
 Keeping your skin well moisturized, especially on your tummy, breasts, thighs, can help reduce the appearance of stretch marks.

 6) Chloasma.
 Chloasma also called melasma, or the “mask of pregnancy” is another skin condition that is diagnosed when certain areas of the skin turn darker because of excess pigmentation.
-Most often, this condition affects places of the skin which are most often exposed to the sun, like the upper lip, forehead, cheeks.
+Most often, this condition affects places of the skin that are most often exposed to the sun, like the upper lip, forehead, cheeks.
 This condition is likely to clear up after pregnancy.
-Again, you can lessen your chances of chloasma by using a good (baby safe) doctor recommended sunscreen throughout the course of your pregnancy.
+Again, you can lessen your chances of chloasma by using a good (baby safe) doctor-recommended sunscreen throughout the course of your pregnancy.

 7) Too much hair.
 Changes in the hair are also common during pregnancy.
 Some women lose a lot of hair within a few months after delivery, while many are troubled with excess hair growth during pregnancy.
 Excess hair growth is most often seen on the lip and chin and is triggered by an increase in androgen and other male hormones during pregnancy.

 8) Brittle nails.
 Many women experience breaking, splitting, or brittleness to their nails during pregnancy.
-Physicians aren’t quite sure why this occurs, but it may be managed with an over the counter nail hardening polish.
+Physicians aren’t quite sure why this occurs, but it may be managed with an over-the-counter nail hardening polish.
 Check with your doctor.

 9) Skin tags.
 Skin tags are little pieces of skin that over-grow and hang from the neck.
 These can increase in number during pregnancy.
 If you have skin tags before pregnancy, it may be that pregnancy will cause these to increase.

 10) Atopic dermatitis.
 Also known as eczema, this skin condition may appear or worsen during pregnancy.
-Marked by extreme skin itchiness, too much scratching can lead to the skin become red, swollen, or cracked.
+Marked by extreme skin itchiness, too much scratching can lead to the skin becoming red, swollen, or cracked.

 If you are pregnant, be sure to watch for these ten skin problems of pregnancy.
 If you begin to develop any of these conditions, seek appropriate medical advice; you don’t have to suffer through these conditions for the whole nine months.
 Chances are that your doctor will have recommendations that can address your skin problems so you can have healthy, beautiful skin, even while you’re pregnant.